 Augmented VR is useful for construction in training, safety, structure guidance, and plan reviews.
 It also benefits on-site equipment operators to run simulations that can be very dangerous smoothly.

-<AR is an excellent tool for conveying information by overlaying data with real-world information for the end user.
-For example, a site contractor can carry a tablet inside a home and see all of its locations.
+AR is an excellent tool for conveying information by overlaying data with real-world information for the end user.
+For example, a site contractor can carry a tablet inside a house and see all their locations.

 5- Artificial Intelligence